Table of Contents

-Candidates are expected to have a good understanding of these topics, including principles of management, HR practices, organizational culture, economic policies, strategic planning, and marketing principles.
-Aspirants need to refer to the official UPSC syllabus and study materials to cover these topics thoroughly and stay updated with current trends in management.
+Candidates need to understand these areas well, including management principles, HR practices, organizational culture, economic policies, strategic planning, and marketing principles.
+Aspirants should refer to the official UPSC syllabus and study materials to fully cover these topics and stay updated on current management trends.

-The Management subject consists of two papers, each worth 250 marks, a total of 500 marks.
-Each paper is divided into two sections, with a total of 8 questions asked in the exam.
-Students need to answer five questions out of the given eight, with one compulsory question from the last three.
-A strong performance in the Management exam can significantly boost the overall score of an IAS aspirant in the UPSC Mains.
+The Management subject in the UPSC Mains exam consists of two papers, each worth 250 marks, totaling 500 marks.
+Candidates must answer five out of the eight questions, including one mandatory question from the last three.
+Performing well in the Management papers can significantly boost an IAS candidate’s overall score in the UPSC Mains.

 – Concept and Foundations of Management